Automattic/wp-calypso/client/blocks/product-plan-overlap-notices/README.md

 * `plans`: ( array ) Array of plan slugs that we consider as possibly overlapping with products.
 * `products`: ( array ) Array of product slugs that we consider as possibly overlapping with plans.
 * `siteId`: ( number ) ID of the site we're fetching purchases and plans for.
 Optional - currently selected site will be used by default.
+* `currentPurchase`: ( object ) Optional: The current purchase.
+Used for the purchase detail page to hide the notice when not relevant.